minicomp/ed/documentation.md

 <p class="centered small">ENTERED, ACCORDING TO ACT OF CONGRESS,<br>IN THE YEAR 1845<br>BY FREDERICK DOUGLASS,<br>IN THE CLERK'S OFFICE OF THE DISTRICT COURT<br>OF MASSACHUSETTS.</p>
 ~~~

 The effects of this page can be achieved with slightly complex Kramdown, but I chose to use HTML to demonstrate its use and to highlight the presence of size and center classes in the stylesheet.

-The use of `<br>` here bears further commenting.
+A note on line breaks: The use of `<br>` here bears further commenting.
 In many cases we need to insert and HTML break because Kramdown has the tendency to ignore hard breaks.
 Feel free to use them whenever you see that the breaks you want are ignored.

 ---